subscan-explorer/subscan-multisig-react/README.md

 #### 1.Perform a Multi-sig balance transfer

-Click "Initiate extrinsic," enter the transfer parameters, and click "Send" after confirmation.
+Click "Initiate extrinsic," enter the transfer parameters, choose the submission method you want, click the corresponding button to submit

-\*Currently, only transfer operations are supported.
-We will support more types of extrinsic in the second stage.

-\*The member account that initiates the multi-sig transfer needs to have some tokens balance to pay for the network fees.
+The member account that initiates the multi-sig transfer needs to hold a few token balance to pay for the network fees.
 Otherwise, the extrinsic will fail, and an error of "LiquidityRestrictions" will be raised.

   <p align="center">
     <img src="./docs/8_initial_extrinsic.png" style="width:800px";>